FREE BUDGET WORKSHEET!

 Here’s how to make this DIY LEGO Tray:

-First, you'll need a tray (with legs) and 3 baseplates.
-I used this bed tray, however I kind of love this one because it's prettier AND has handles. 🙂
+First, you’ll need a tray (with legs) and 3 baseplates.
+I used this bed tray pictured below, however, there are a LOT of different styles (and some with handles!).

 Next, use a box cutter to trim the baseplates to fit.
 I really didn’t think this would actually cut through the plastic – but it did!
 Once you measure and mark where you need to cut, snap Legos onto the baseplate in a straight line to guide your cutting.
 This is SO helpful to cut in a straight line.